-Daisy Mathias acts as coordinator for WriteAngles.
-She produces a weekly radio show, Poetry à la Carte, on the UMass station WMUA-Amherst, 91.1 FM, where she reads published poems each week and interviews local poets.
-The show airs at 6 pm on Mondays.
-It is streamed live at http://www.wmua.org.
+Daisy Mathias produces a weekly radio show, Poetry à la Carte, on the UMass station WMUA-Amherst, 91.1 FM, where she reads published poems each week and interviews local poets.
+The show airs on Mondays and is streamed live at http://www.wmua.org.
 A hospital-based pediatric speech and language pathologist, Daisy specializes in craniofacial disorders.
 She writes poetry, and is working on a romance novel.

-Jan Whitaker is the website editor for WriteAngles, as well as serving as liaison with the Willits-Hallowell Center.
-She is the author of two books: SERVICE AND STYLE: HOW THE AMERICAN DEPARTMENT STORE FASHIONED THE MIDDLE CLASS and TEA AT THE BLUE LANTERN INN: A SOCIAL HISTORY OF THE TEA ROOM CRAZE IN AMERICA.
-Her latest book on worldwide department store history, THE WORLD OF DEPARTMENT STORES, was published by The Vendome Press in December 2011.
+Jan Whitaker is the website editor for WriteAngles.
+She is the author of three books.
+SERVICE AND STYLE: HOW THE AMERICAN DEPARTMENT STORE FASHIONED THE MIDDLE CLASS and TEA AT THE BLUE LANTERN INN: A SOCIAL HISTORY OF THE TEA ROOM CRAZE IN AMERICA were published by St. Martin’s press.
+Her latest book on worldwide department store history, THE WORLD OF DEPARTMENT STORES, was published by Vendome Press in 2011 in the US, UK, and France, and in Germany in 2013.
 She writes a blog on restaurants called Restaurant-ing through history.